randym32/Blackwood.Core/Documentation/articles/intro.md

 - Read the [Getting Started](getting-started.md) guide for installation
 - See [Preferences](preferences.md) for preference management
+- Learn about [wrapping properties](properties-proxy.md) for UI inspectors
 - See [Assemblies](assemblies.md) for assembly enumeration
 - Check the [API Reference](../api/) for complete API documentation